How to choose your next destination

 If you only have a few days off work or are restricted by the time of year you can travel, consider the climate and weather at your destination.
 Likewise, if you love or hate the heat or want to go somewhere with snow, the time of year will help you narrow down your search.

-Unless you are planning to spend all day in museums and galleries much of Europe is cold and rainy from October to April, most Mediterranean islands have shut down for the winter season, and you don’t want to be wading through monsoon rains in Asia in June!
-But parts of Europe and North America are perfect for skiing in the middle of winter and you could be witnessing one of the big animal migrations in Africa or whale watching in New Zealand in July.
+Unless you’re planning to spend all day in museums and galleries, much of Europe is cold and rainy from October to April, most Mediterranean islands have shut down for the winter season, and you don’t want to be wading through monsoon rains in Asia in June!
+But parts of Europe and North America are perfect for midwinter skiing and you could be witnessing one of the big animal migrations in Africa or whale watching in New Zealand in July.

 At the top of the (usually spectacular) Hai Van pass, Vietnam